 The California three strikes law is very controversial since it is designed to send repeat offenders to prison possibly for the rest of their lives.
 With such serious implications, defendants should not take a possible third strike conviction lightly.
 That’s why it’s vital that you call The SoCal Law Network to speak with a lawyer that can help defend your rights.
-Call 949-305-7995 to schedule a free consultation with our criminal lawyers today.
+Call 949-305-7995 to schedule a free consultation with our assault and battery lawyers today.

 How Can Laguna Hills and Orange County Felony Defense Attorneys Help?

 Three strike law defendants are innocent until proven guilty, just like any other defendant in our justice system.
 The prosecutor has the burden of proving that you have prior strikes against you using court records, booking photos and prison records.
 As experienced Orange County felony defense attorneys, the team at The SoCal Law Network will attempt to weaken the prosecution’s argument and help you achieve the best outcome possible for your case.

 Orange County felony attorneys are also permitted to file motions to dismiss strikes against you all the way up until sentencing.
 In these situations, it is up to the defense to prove that the defendant’s prior record should be dismissed and not included as strikes against him or her.
 Luckily, our team is comprised of highly skilled motion law attorneys, well-known throughout the state of California.